-This on-demand professional training program on Overview: Traumatic Brain Injury and the Law is presented by Michael L. Perlin, JD, and Heather Ellis Cucolo in partnership with Mental Disability Law and Policy Associates.
+This on-demand professional training program on Overview: Traumatic Brain Injury and the Law is presented by Michael L. Perlin, JD, and Heather Ellis Cucolo, JD in partnership with Mental Disability Law and Policy Associates (MDLPA).

 Individuals with traumatic brain injuries (TBI) have a great risk of becoming justice-involved.
 Research has established that persons accused of criminal behavior are at a high risk of having traumatic brain injuries that predate the offense with which they are charged.
 In such cases, there often is no discussion of diversion opportunities or a need for comprehensive evaluation and treatment.
 Often, expert witnesses assigned to evaluate such individuals have no experience dealing with this specific population.